afranson/Lisp-MCMC/README.md

 ## Global Parameter Fitting

-To do global parameter fitting, you just need to use the create-walker function with a list of datasets, list of error values, list of fitting functions, list of log-liklihoods, and a list of log-priors.
+To do global parameter fitting, you just need to use the walker-create function with a list of datasets, list of error values, list of fitting functions, list of log-liklihoods, and a list of log-priors.
 That's it.
 Everything else runs as normal (except walker-plot-data-and-fit, there you have to add the :fn-number kwarg to pick which function/data/fit you want to plot).